ptvan/ptvan.github.io/_posts/2020-05-12-Python-GUIs.md

 ### PyQt

 A more modern interface is [PyQT](https://wiki.python.org/moin/PyQt), the python bindings to [Qt](https://www.qt.io/), itself written in C++.
 Like any GUI framework, you can specify the GUI you're building by hand in Python, but this gets increasingly tedious.
-Instead, Qt comes with [Qt Designer], a GUI application to build your GUI.
+Instead, Qt comes with [Qt Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html), a GUI application to build your GUI.

 ### wxpython